0x4447/0x4447-cli-node-tomato/README.md

 But if you don't like what you see, you can easily clone this repo, and by changing the content of the `source` folder, you'll have your own `express-generator`.

+So... buckle up, scroll down and enjoy :)

 # Key Features

 - My personal commenting style that I like